Tiendil/feeds.fun/README.md

 Web-based news reader.
 Self-hosted, if it is your way.

-- Reader automatically assigns tags to news entries.
-With the help of ChatGPT.
+- Reader automatically assigns tags to news.
 - You create rules to score news by tags.
-- Filter and sort news how you want, to read only what you want.
+- Filter and sort news how you want  ⇒ read only what you want.
-- ?????
-- Profit.

 # Screenshots